aryanshridhar/Advance-Cpp/C++/CustomDataStructure/Graphs/Algorithms.md

 <ul>
 <li>If a graph is DAG, it's topological sort must exists.</li>
+<li>It is also implied that if topo sort doesn't exists, the graph must be cyclic at some point.</li>
 <li>We can apply Dijkstra in case of DAG but the weights must be non negative.</li>
 </ul>